 So what now?

 But that’s just the civil investigation.
 In the meantime, people familiar with this issue say there’s an ongoing criminal probe.
 It’s difficult to say who or what the likely target of such an investigation might be.
 Would it be Jerry Watson, the man behind the now-defunct Prime Travel Protection?
 Perhaps some of his associates and friends in the business?
 One of the reservations systems who distributed his policies?
 Or one of the large agencies that repeatedly sold Watson’s unlicensed insurance policies?
+(Here’s what you need to know about travel insurance.)

 Exactly when the state might take action is not entirely clear.
 Actually, I should rephrase that: Even if I knew what the state was about to do, I wouldn’t say.
 Not here.
 It’s obvious, though, that the the Prime Travel Protection story isn’t over yet.